-Beware of "Microsoft Outlook Update" Phishing Scams
+"Microsoft Outlook Update" Phishing Scams

-Outlook users, be ware of phishing email messages like the one below, which claim the recipients' email account will expire or block from sending and receiving emails if the do not confirm within 24 hours.
+Outlook users, beware of phishing email messages like the one below, which claim the recipients' email account will expire or block from sending and receiving emails if they do not confirm within 24 hours.
 The phishing email messages have been created by cybercriminals to frighten and trick the recipients into clicking on the link within it, by claiming they need to do so in order to prevent deactivation.
 But, the link goes to a phishing website or a fake website looking like Microsoft’s website, created by the same cybercriminals, to trick potential victims into entering their Microsoft account usernames and passwords on it, by asking them to sign in.
 But, any attempts to sign into the phishing or fake website will result in the victims’ Microsoft account usernames and passwords being sent to the cybercriminals.

 Once cybercriminals have gotten their potential victims’ account credentials (usernames and passwords), they will use it to hijack their Microsoft accounts and use them fraudulently.
 Therefore, recipients of the phishing email message (see below) who were tricked into clicking on the link within it and have attempted to sign into the phishing or fake website that they were taken, are asked to change their Microsoft account passwords immediately, before they are hijacked and used fraudulently by cybercriminals.